Vitis HLS

 The third part of the assignment is to optimize the design with HLS pragmas or directives.
 In particular, we will focus on exploring the effect of the following optimizations in our design and apply them appropriately to minimize the latency of the synthesized design.

 Please refer to the user guide for details on how to apply these optimizations.
-You may insert pragmas or set directives to apply optimizations.
-You can find code snippets with inserted pragmas throughout the user guide, and a full reference is given in Chapter 4.
+You may insert pragmas or modify the configuration file to apply optimizations.

 Your proposed solution must meet the clock period constraint, and must not exceed the resources available on the targeted FPGA (xc7z020clg484-1).